P-p-H-d/mlib/README.md

 #### Created methods

 In the following methods, name stands for the name given to the macro that is used to identify the type.
-The following types are automatically defined by the previous macro:
+The following types/methods are automatically defined by the previous macro:

 ##### name\_t

-Type of the dictionary of 'key\_type' --> 'value\_type'.
+Type of the dictionary which
+either associate 'key\_type' to 'value\_type',
+or store element 'key\_type'.

 ##### name\_it\_t

 Type of an iterator over this dictionary.

-The following methods are automatically and properly created by the previous macro:

 ##### name\_itref\_t

-Type of one item referenced in the dictionary.
-It is either:
+Type of one item referenced in the dictionary for associative array.

-* a structure composed of the key (field key) and the value (field value) if the dict is a map
+It is a structure composed of the key (field 'key') and the value (field 'value').

-* or the basic type of the container if the dict is a set.
+This type is created only for associative arrays (\_DEF2 suffix).

 ##### void name\_init(name\_t dict)